-Initially, an asylum-seeker will be housed in a centre in Dublin for a period of around 14 days for the purposes of orientation, information provision, voluntary health screening, needs assessment and assistance with the first stages of asylum applications, before being dispersed to various centres around the country depending on individual circumstances and centre capacity.
+Otherwise, when an asylum-seeker is offered accommodation they will most likely be housed in a centre in Dublin for a period of around 14 days for the purposes of orientation, information provision, voluntary health screening, needs assessment and assistance with the first stages of asylum applications, before being dispersed to various centres around the country depending on individual circumstances and centre capacity.
 The centres are basic and will provide you with a place to stay and food.
 You will be entitled to apply for a medical card which gives you access to medical services free of charge.

 If you have somewhere else to live in Ireland such as with a friend, spouse or family member you may do so.